vhiribarren/raytracer-rust/README.md

 - SDL2
 - WebAssembly
 - Parcel.js
+- TOML

-Development can be very erratic since it is a toy project, however if you like how the current result, feel free to contribute!
+Development can be very erratic since it is a hobby project, however if you like how the current result is, feel free to contribute!

 ## How to start

 Tested under MacOS 10.14.6 with Rust 1.40.0.

-    $ cargo run
+    $ cargo run -- samples/show_room_1.toml

 Default compilation option make the rendering process quite slow, you may also test the result using:

-    $ cargo run --release
+    $ cargo run --release -- samples/show_room_1.toml

-The `raytracing` directory contains the main engine.
-The `app` directory launches the engine with a sample scene.
+The `raytracing` directory contains the main engine, as a Rust library.<br>

-The sample scene is in `app/src/sample_1.rs`; **it is currently the only way to define a scene**.
+The `app` directory is for a standalone app using the library.<br>
+The `samples` directory has some scene description file examples that can be used with the standalone app.

-Some options are available in the boot binary:
+Some options are available in the standalone app:

 ```
 $ cargo run -- --help

 USAGE:
-    app [FLAGS] [OPTIONS]
+    app [FLAGS] [OPTIONS] <INPUT_FILE>

 FLAGS:
         --help              Prints help information